-At the Annual Meeting to be held on January 25, 2000, seven persons are to be elected to serve on the Board of Directors for a term of one year and until their successors are duly elected and qualified.
-All of the current Directors have announced that they will be available for election to the Board of Directors.
-The Company's nominees for the seven directorships are:
+At the Annual Meeting to be held on January 22, 2002, eight persons are to be elected to serve on the Board of Directors for a term of one year and until their successors are duly elected and qualified.
+All of the current Directors have announced that they are available for election to the Board of Directors.
+The Company's nominees for the eight directorships are:

-Paul H. Brown Calvin J. Clements L. Decker Dawson Floyd B. Graham Matthew P. Murphy Howell W. Pardue Tim C. Thompson For information about each nominee, see "Directors and Executive Officers."
+Paul H. Brown Calvin J. Clements L. Decker Dawson Stephen C. Jumper Matthew P. Murphy Howell W. Pardue Tim C. Thompson C. Ray Tobias

+For information about each nominee, see "Directors and Executive Officers."